 Non-veg dishes included Wild Black Water Oyster in curry leaf butter with fish roe and garlic.
 Seabass Paturi Maach with mustard fish steamed in a banana leaf.
 Karwari Soft Shell Crab.
 Spicy Venison and Vermicelli Doughnut.
 Egg Curry Masala.
 Chettinad Pulled Duck.
 Maa’s Kashmiri Lamb Chops.
 Kerala Beef Pepper Fry and Organic Baby Chicken chargrilled in Tandoori Spices.

 Grilled Artichoke Hearts

 Plates were priced £3.50-18 and desserts £7.
 When we got the final bill, I thought the price was very reasonable considering the quality, location and interiors.
 Check out the set menus which include the Worker’s Lunch and Pre-Theatre.
-The brunch selection sounds awesome, I must make a note to book that soon!
+The brunch selection sounds incredible; I must make a note to book that soon!

 Gunpowder Restaurant Tower Bridge London SE1 Interiors